Hydrogen Peroxide for Well Water Treatment: How to Eliminate Odors with Peroxide

 But generally, peroxide is kind of like the deluxe way to go.
 Usually, it’s better than chlorine when you have a smelly odor problem, and you’re trying to eliminate sulfur and iron-related bacteria in time.

-If you have smelly water in your house, you can try to take two-quart jars or large glasses and fill them with your untreated well water.
-Then, add a teaspoon of household bleach in one and add a tablespoon of 3% store-bought hydrogen peroxide in the other one.
+If your house has smelly water, you can try filling two-quart jars or large glasses with your untreated well water.
+Then, add a teaspoon of household bleach to one and a tablespoon of 3% store-bought hydrogen peroxide to the other.

 Shake them up and let them sit for a few hours, then smell the water.

-You can taste it if you want.
-It wouldn’t kill you.
-The one with bleach, you might smell chlorine, but anyway, you’ll find that depending on how much sulfur you have in your water, you might have to add more peroxide or more bleach.
-You’ll find that the one with peroxide smells and tastes much better than the chlorination one.
+You can taste it if you'd like—it won’t hurt you.
+If you’re using bleach, you might notice a chlorine smell.
+That said, depending on how much sulfur is in your water, you may need to add more peroxide or bleach.
+Most people find that the peroxide-treated water smells and tastes much better than the chlorinated version.

-So for big home systems, peroxide is usually set up so that it’s automatically injected into the water before your pressure tank.
+For big home systems, peroxide is usually set up to be automatically injected into the water before the pressure tank.
 Most folks will use a backwashing carbon filter after the pressure tank or at the house to filter out any residual peroxide and remove that odor.

 With the carbon systems (there’s more information on this on the site), we use what we call catalytic activating carbon.
 That works really well with peroxide because a catalytic reaction occurs.